What Should I Do if My Roof Is Leaking?

 • Prevent future leaks with routine roof maintenance

-Take Immediate Action to Limit Damage
+Quick Action Helps to Limit Damage

 If you discover water leaking from your ceiling, time is of the essence.
 Begin by placing buckets or containers to collect dripping water and minimize flooring damage.
 Remove rugs, electronics, or furniture from the affected area, and dry anything that gets wet.
 It’s unsafe to climb onto a wet roof, so stay inside and manage the leak from within.
 If you can safely access the attic, look for the entry point and mark it.
 Limiting moisture exposure quickly can reduce the risk of mold growth and structural weakening.